-FGTA has been used in many different subfields of computer network, including attack detection, traffic measurement, side-channel attack, and network management, etc. Researchers have constructed myriad analysis models and collected plenty of datasets specifically for different categories of tasks.
-But there are still many use cases or scenarios that have not been covered by existing approaches.
-For example, with the raising of Unmanned Aerial Vehicle (UAV), FGTA can be potentially refined for UAV anomaly detection [219]; FGTA can also be adopted to monitor and safeguard network traffic of automatic vehicles; with the emergence of new forms of applications, attacks, and communication protocols, existing FGTA approaches may not be able to handle today's traffic.
+FGTA has been used in many subfields of computer network, including attack detection, traffic measurement, side-channel attack, network management, etc. Researchers have constructed myriad analysis models and collected plenty of datasets specifically for different categories of tasks.
+But there are still many use cases or scenarios that have not been comprehensively covered by existing approaches.
+For instance, with the rise of Unmanned Aerial Vehicle (UAV) and autonomous vehicles, there have been initiatives to adapt FGTA for unique applications like UAV anomaly detection [292], [293] and the protection of autonomous vehicles [294], [295].
+However, this area of research is still in its infancy, characterized by a limited number of studies.
+Furthermore, as new applications, attack vectors, and communication protocols continue to emerge, the capacity of existing FGTA methodologies to effectively manage contemporary traffic challenges may be limited.
 Therefore, researchers can gather more updated traffic datasets to enhance the coverage of existing FGTA approaches, so that they can be used in more types of tasks and scenarios.